jaywengrow/tuvi/README.md

 From here on in, the Tuvi language is used.
 As you can see, the program is divided into steps, which represent a step in the program where the program provides some instructions, and either prompts the user for input or simply exits.

-Every step needs a `message`, which sets the computer's instructions for that step.
+Every step needs a `say`, which sets the computer's instructions for that step.

-Every step can establish one or more lines declaring an `answer` which is followed first by a valid user response, a hashrocket arrow, and then by the step number that that particular user response should lead to.
+Every step can establish one or more lines declaring an `response` which is followed first by a valid user response, a hashrocket arrow, and then by the step number that that particular user response should lead to.

-Some steps, instead of having answers, can simply end the program using the `stop` keyword.
+Some steps, instead of having responses, can simply end the program using the `stop` keyword.

 Finally, after all the steps have been declared (but still within the class), the `run` keyword actually runs the steps.